Multi-Factor Authentication (MFA Meaning)

 Businesses use MFA technology to control customer-facing applications, VPN solutions, and internal IT systems.
 In the consumer industry, healthcare providers, financial services companies, cloud solution providers, insurance companies, and many others use MFA to protect against abuse, fraud, and data leakage.
 MFA helps strengthen web security cloud security and helps improve the safety of traditional IT infrastructure on the premises.

-Rudimentary Username/Password Authentication Structures Have Become Vulnerable
+Rudimentary Username and Password Authentication Structures Have Become Vulnerable

 Simple authentication methods that only require a username and password combination have become inherently vulnerable.
 Knowledgeable attackers can easily steal or guess credentials, thus gaining access to sensitive IT systems and information by using several different techniques.
 These include: